runjtu/awesome-and-novel-works-in-slam/README.md

 ## Citation

-If you find this repository useful, please consider citing this list:
+If you find this repository useful, please consider citing this repo:

 ```
 @misc{runjtu2024slamrepo,